-In the event that a student loses or misplace his/her ID Card, he/she must return to the Student Affairs Office on the 1st Floor of the Student Center to obtain a replacement card.
+If a student loses or misplaces her/his ID Card, he/she must return to the Student Affairs Office on the ^{1st} Floor of the Student Center to obtain a replacement card.
 During after-hours and on weekends, students must email housing@hiu.edu to notify our Student Life office.